NDIS and CATA Fact Sheet

 CATA provides specialised art therapy sessions for all people dealing with adverse experiences and/or End Of Life.
 As an accredited disability service provider under the NDIS, CATA has undergone a rigorous accreditation and compliance process with the National Standards for Disability Service (NSDS).
 As a result of this, all aspects of service delivery are compliant and standardised so that CATA is providing the highest level of disability support for all participants.

-CATA comes out to you or now Online.
+CATA COMES OUT TO YOU OR ONLINE.
 CATA provides individual or group Art Therapy sessions with qualified Art Therapists who uphold the values of a person-centred and holistic approach.
 We create a safe space to explore thoughts and feelings in visual form without judgement or interpretation.
 Creative Art Therapy is not about being a ‘great artist’, it’s about the process and the relief, relaxation and meaning it can bring.

 How can I use my NDIS funds to for Creative Art Therapy?